uc-cdis/gen3.org/content/support-orgs.md

 <div class="g3-col__65">
     <div class="g3-space__margin-sm-left g3-space__margin-sm-right">
                         <h1>Open Commons Consortium</h1>
                 <p>Open Commons Consortium (OCC) is a division of the Center for Computational Science Research Inc. (CCSR), a Chicago-based 501(c)(3) not-for-profit that supports analytic, scientific, biomedical, and environmental research and applications.
 OCC manages and operates cloud computing, data commons and data meshes to advance scientific, medical, and healthcare research.
-Some of the Data Commons run by OCC include the BloodPAC Data Commons, the Veterans Precision Oncology Data Commons, and the VA Data Commons.
+Some of the Data Commons run by OCC include the BLOODPAC Data Commons, the Veterans Precision Oncology Data Commons, and the VA Data Commons.
                 <br></br>
                 Contact: info@occ-data.org
 </p>